fluidsc/lookslikeaduck.org/src/posts/post-4.md

 <div class="printer-paper" style="rotate: {% randomInteger -5, 5 %}deg;">
     <img src="/images/dotmatrixlady.png" style="float: right; opacity:0.30;" />
     <h1 style="font-family: high_speedregular;">&gt;&lt; Post Four ;)</h1>
-This is the homepage.
-Did you really think you could get away with that?

-Well, did you?
+This is the fourth post on the homepage.
+I am only doing this as a learning exercise.
+If you are here you are wasting your time.
+LOL
 </div>